ray-project/ray/doc/source/serialization.rst

   f_new = ray.get(ray.put(f))
   f_new(0)  # prints 1

-However, it's best to avoid using pickle for efficiency reasons.
+However, it's best to avoid using pickle for the efficiency reasons described above.
 If you find yourself needing to pickle certain objects, consider trying to use more efficient data structures like arrays.

-**Note:** Another setting where the naive replacement of an object with its ``__dict__`` attribute fails is where an object recursively contains itself (or multiple objects recursively contain each other).
+**Note:** Another setting where the naive replacement of an object with its ``__dict__`` attribute fails is recursion, e.g., an object contains itself or multiple objects contain each other.
 To see more examples of this, see the section `Notes and Limitations`_.

 Notes and limitations
 ---------------------

-- We currently handle certain patterns incorrectly.
-For example, a list that contains two copies of the same list, will be serialized as if the two lists were distinct.
+- We currently handle certain patterns incorrectly, according to Python semantics.
+For example, a list that contains two copies of the same list will be serialized as if the two lists were distinct.

   .. code-block:: python